matt793/HotText_App/README.md

 ![Example](Pip_Command.PNG "Example")

 ## PreText
-PreText.py is the dictionary file for the main script file HotTalk.
+PreText.py is the dictionary file for the main script file HotTalk.py, make sure the both stay in the same folder.